webiik/webiik/core.md

 ```

 ## Dependency injection
 Core uses [Pimple](https://github.com/silexphp/Pimple) as dependency injection container.
 Webiik provides automatic dependency injection from container into __middlewares__ and __route controllers__.
 So you don't need to write dependencies manually.
-There are three types of automatic injection:

-1. constructor injection
-2. comments injection
-3. method injection

 #### How to inject?
 1. At first add service(s) and value(s) you want to inject into Pimple container.
 Webiik provides the following methods for working with Pimple container: `addService(string $name, closure $factory)`, `addServiceFactory(string $name, closure $factory)`, `addParam(string $name, mixed $val)`, `addFunction(string $name, closure $function)` and `get(string $name)`.
 These methods reflects Pimple's basic functionality.